Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 When searching for at least two fully active agents in cases of extensive drug resistance, clinicians should consider the potential availability of new therapeutic agents that are not currently being studied in children or that may be approved for use in children in the future.
 Information about clinical trials can be found using the AIDSinfo Clinical Trial Search and by consulting a pediatric HIV specialist.
 Children should be enrolled in clinical trials of new drugs whenever possible.

-Off-label use of ARV agents be necessary for children with HIV who have limited ARV options.
+Off-label use of ARV agents may be necessary for children with HIV who have limited ARV drug options.
 In this circumstance, consulting a pediatric HIV specialist for advice about potential regimens, assistance with access to unpublished data from clinical trials or other limited off-label pediatric use, and referral to suitable clinical trials is recommended.

 Management Options When Two Fully Active Agents Cannot Be Identified or Administered